rkaysen63/Amazon_Vine_Analysis/README.md

 ## Summary:

-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
+The results of the analysis show that there is no bias by Amazon Vine members toward favorable reviews.
+Approximately 1/3 of the Vine members gave 5-star reviews for watches whereas half of non-Vine members gave 5-star reviews.

 Then, provide one additional analysis that you could do with the dataset to support your statement.

 [Back to the Table of Contents](https://github.com/rkaysen63/Amazon_Vine_Analysis/blob/master/README.md#table-of-contents)